• Skip to primary navigation

 Spread the 10 Best Screen Printing Machines for Your Friends

-The proper mesh count will bring a long-lasting positive outcome on the production process of your Screen Printing Machine.
+The proper mesh count will bring a long-lasting positive outcome to the production process of your Screen Printing Machine.

-Often the new entrepreneur or the fresher with the screen printing press gets confused on choosing the right or exact mesh count.
+Often, the new entrepreneur or fresher with a screen printing press gets confused about choosing the correct mesh count.
 Due to this confusion and ignorance, many new and seasonal screen printer birds use similar medium-grade mesh counts for all their jobs.

 The proper mesh count will make a massive difference in your silk-screen jobs.
 Here’s a list of the different mesh counts and the plastisol ink(s) that would work per screen printing job.